Diocese of San Bernardino

-The Diocese of San Bernardino (Dioecesis Sancti Bernardi, Diócesis de San Bernardino) is a Latin Church ecclesiastical territory, or diocese, in Southern California in the United States.
-Erected by Pope Paul VI on July 14, 1978, its jurisdiction extends over San Bernardino and Riverside counties.
-As of 2021, the diocese had 92 parishes and 12 missions in its territory.
-Its cathedral is Our Lady of the Rosary Cathedral in San Bernardino.
+The Diocese of San Bernardino (Dioecesis Sancti Bernardi, Diócesis de San Bernardino) is a Catholic diocese in Southern California.
+Erected in 1978, its jurisdiction extends over San Bernardino and Riverside counties.
+It is a suffragan diocese of the Archdiocese of Los Angeles.
+The cathedral is Our Lady of the Rosary Cathedral in San Bernardino.

-The Diocese of San Bernardino is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Los Angeles.

 Demographics

 In 2019, the Diocese of San Bernardino reported a population of 1,740,655 Catholics, a 22,000 increase from the previous year.
 That made San Bernardino the fifth largest Catholic diocese in the United States.
 The main cause of this increase was thought to be the increasing migration of Hispanics to the area in part due to the economic opportunities and affordable housing in comparison to the rest of California.

 History

-1800 to 1821
+1800 to 1840

-During the 18th century, the San Bernardino and Riverside areas were part of the province of Las Californias in the Spanish colony of New Spain.
-In 1804, the Spanish split the Province of California into two territories:
+During the 18th century, all of California was a Spanish colony, part of the province of Las Californias in the Spanish Viceroyalty of New Spain.
+In 1804, the Spanish split Las Californias into two provinces: